jcmcnch/MGPrimerEval/README.md

 - Sorted SSU rRNA fragments (into categories noted above)
 - Aligned SSU rRNA fragments
 - Fragments subsetted from alignments to primer regions, and sorted into matching and non-matching at 0, 1, and 2-mismatch thresholds
+- Summaries of these data in a tab-separated format suitable for importing into plotting software

 If you additionally run the *Classify* workflow using output from above, you will get:
-- A graphical summary of the overall results
+- A graphical summary of the overall results from the *Compute* workflow
 - Taxonomic assignments for above matching / mismatching fragments (at the order level)
 - Graphical summaries of the taxonomic matches / mismatches
 - Tabular summaries across your whole dataset, indicating the proportions of order-level taxonomic groups are matched or mismatched for each primer/group/mismatch threshold (e.g. summarizing mismatches to *Archaea* for the primer 515Y at a 0-mismatch threshold)
 - Tabular summaries of the primer variants, both for the groups indicated above *and* for taxa that have abundant mismatches (so you can correct these mismatches or at least know what they are, even if the taxa are rare)

 The *Compare* workflow (only if you have paired metagenomes and amplicon sequences you want to intercompare):
-- SSU rRNA fragments subsetted to the primer region (done separately for 16S and 18S)
+- SSU rRNA fragments subsetted to the primer region
 - A BLASTn-based comparison between MG SSU rRNA fragments and amplicon sequence variants (using ASVs as a BLAST database and the MG SSU rRNA as query)
 - A direct intercomparison between taxonomic groups found in MG SSU rRNA and ASVs *from the same sample*, summarized in graphical and tabular format (includes R^2 values of relative abundances; see manuscript text for more details)